noryev/leto-gateway/readme.md

 # edge gateway link for leto - leto.link

-> The IPFS edge gateway for leto is not "another gateway", but a caching layer for NFTs that sits on top of existing IPFS public gateways.
+> The IPFS edge gateway for Leto is not "another gateway", but a caching layer for small sized objects, that sits on top of existing IPFS public gateways.

+This repo was originally written by the team at NFT.Storage.
+Big thanks to them for making this project possible.

 ## Getting started